haleigh27/HALVAL360_FTO2401_GroupA1_Haleigh-Valentine_DJS11/README.md

 - Javascript JSX
 - CSS/ CSS modules

+### Usage Examples

+- Browsing a variety of podcast shows.
+- Filtering podcasts by title or date updated.
+- Listening to podcasts.
+- Keeping track of podcasts you've listened.
+- Keeping track of where you stopped listening to a various episodes so you can come back at and continue at any time.
+- Keeping track of all your favourite podcasts by favouriting them to view or listen to at a later stage.

 ## CORE PROJECT REQUIREMENTS ✅

 | CODE  | CATEGORY                           | USER STORIES                                                                                                                                                                                                   | DIFFICULTY | TOTAL |